KasperFranz/wtfm.io/manuscript/README.md

 > Too long; didn't read.

-If you're the type of reader that prefers to skim a book first, then this subsection is just for you.
+If you're the type of reader that prefers to skim a book, and then deep dive into relevant chapters, then this subsection is for you.
 It will summarize the information contained within the larger chapter without all the examples, prose, and history.

 ### Further Reading

+Despite my experience and interest in the topic of writing documentation, so much of what I know has been learned from others.
+While I don't agree with every stance taken, I think it is important to know how my peers are solving the same problems I have, so every chapter will include a section with recommendations for additional resources on the subject.

 ### Questions & Exercises

+Some people learn better by doing, rather than through study.
+With this in mind, the end of every chapter will include a set of questions and exercises to not only practice what has been covered, but also give you an opportunity to establish your own habits.